TLN — Talen Energy Corporation

 February 26, 2026

-Talen Energy Corporation (Q4 2025 Earnings Call Summary)
+Talen Energy Corporation Q4 2025 Earnings Call Summary

 1. Key Financial Results and Metrics

-- Adjusted Free Cash Flow: $524 million for the year; Q4 alone generated $292 million, surpassing all of 2024.
+- Adjusted Free Cash Flow: $524 million for the full year, with Q4 2025 alone generating $292 million, surpassing the total for 2024.

 - Net Leverage Ratio: Expected to be below 3.5x by the end of 2026, currently at 3.0x based on 2026 EBITDA guidance.